Ravikiran000/Docker-Mastery/Day-4/README.md

 CMD ["nginx","-g","daemon off;"]

-In the above file, you can observe that we included the things to downlaod under in one RUN command, that is for decreasing the layers of the image, which is a best practice.
+In the above file, you can observe that we included the things to be downloaded are placed under in one RUN command, that is for decreasing the layers of the image, which is a best practice.

 ## Multistage builds
 Multistage builds allow you to use multiple stages in a Dockerfile to separate build steps and dependencies from the final production image.
 With multistage builds, you can create a smaller, optimized final image by only copying the necessary artifacts from previous stages and discarding any unnecessary files or dependencies.